CONNECTION. CELEBRATION. ENGAGEMENT. LEADERSHIP.

 Reconciliation at Mount Pleasant Neighbourhood House

 We live and work on the traditional, ancestral and unceded territory of the Coast Salish Peoples.
-Acknowledging territory shows recognition of and respect for Aboriginal peoples—both in the past and the present.
+Acknowledging territory shows recognition of and respect for Indigenous peoples—both in the past and the present.
 Recognition and respect are essential elements of the establishing healthy, reciprocal relations.
 These relations are key to reconciliation, a process to which Mount Pleasant Neighbourhood House is committed.

-Our staff and volunteers spent a day of training to learn about the historical impacts of colonization and how urban Aboriginal people living in Mount Pleasant can be better understood by having a greater understanding of the impacts of policies affecting community members’ lives.
+Our staff and volunteers spent a day of training to learn about the historical impacts of colonization and how urban Indigenous people living in Mount Pleasant can be better understood by having a greater understanding of the impacts of policies affecting community members’ lives.
 We are working on a printed report of the ongoing resilience strategy that includes our House’s step-by-step action plan for what it looks like for us and why this work is meaningful to staff.

 To learn more about our House’s involvement with reconciliation, read: Fire Across the Land